Bermagui Water Security Project

 If the project proceeds to a full business case, further, extensive engagement with stakeholders will take place to inform its development.

-Engaging with local communities, including the Local Aboriginal Land Council, is crucial to developing culturally appropriate and effective water security strategies.
+Engaging with local communities, including the Local Aboriginal Land Councils, is crucial to developing culturally appropriate and effective water security strategies.

 Upcoming engagement opportunities will be highlighted on this webpage and on the Water Group’s stakeholder engagement page.